This chapter contains the following:

 Represent your legal entities by at least one balancing segment value.
 You may represent it by two or three balancing segment values if more granular reporting is required.
 For example, if your legal entity operates in multiple jurisdictions in Europe, you might define balancing segment values and map them to legal reporting units.
 You can represent a legal entity with more than one balancing segment value.
 Do not use a single balancing segment value to represent more than one legal entity.

-Implementing multiple balancing segments requires every journal entry that is not balanced by division or business unit, to generate balancing lines.
-You cannot change to multiple balancing segments after you begin using the ledger because your historical data is not balanced by the new balancing segments.
+Implementing multiple balancing segments requires every journal entry that isn't balanced by division or business unit, to generate balancing lines.
+You can't change to multiple balancing segments after you begin using the ledger because your historical data isn't balanced by the new balancing segments.
 Restating historical data must be done at that point.

 If your enterprise regularly spins off businesses or holds managers accountable for utilization of assets, identify the business with a balancing segment value.
 If you account for each legal entity in a separate ledger, no requirement exists to identify the legal entity with a balancing segment value.

 While transactions that cross balancing segments don't necessarily cross legal entity boundaries, all transactions that cross legal entity boundaries must cross balancing segments.
-If you make an acquisition or are preparing to dispose of a portion of your enterprise, you may want to account for that part of the enterprise in its own balancing segment even if the portion is not a separate legal entity.
-If you do not map legal entities sharing the same ledger to balancing segments, you cannot distinguish them using intercompany functionality or track individual equity.
+If you make an acquisition or are preparing to dispose of a portion of your enterprise, you may want to account for that part of the enterprise in its own balancing segment even if the portion isn't a separate legal entity.
+If you don't map legal entities sharing the same ledger to balancing segments, you can't distinguish them using intercompany functionality or track individual equity.

 Legal Entity and Its Relationship to Consolidation Rules